Goals for the New Year: How to Stop Living Paycheck to Paycheck

 Because you have extra money sitting in a savings account, you don’t need to take on debt to cover the expense.

-Another way to stop living paycheck to paycheck is by earning more money.
+This final step can happen at any point in the process, but another way to stop living paycheck to paycheck is by earning more money.
 Though there are numerous opportunities available, a few ways that you can increase income include:

 Asking for a raise